Hey Narok! Thanks for your feedback. I would like to address each of your point individually.

 The vote toward VST-FRAX has been consistent.
 The declining APR is likely due to

 VRR should fill the required emission if the capacity cap is implemented.
 For example, at current VST market cap and mint distribution, it should return roughly 88k in total annual VRR, which would still cover the 7% return requirement.
-To simulate expected VRR please visit this file: VRR Simulation - Google Sheets.
+To simulate expected VRR please visit this file: VST Economics Simulation - Google Sheets.

 The program intends on attracting liquidity with low-risk appetite.
 We do not want to attract liquidity that chase after high yield as those indeed would fleet immediately after APR come down.
 This is why we structured the APR cap and also capacity cap to ensure that we can always guarantee not a extremely high APR but a sustainable APR that’s in line with market expectation.